 The potential costs of noncompliance are far-reaching and varied.
 They range from injunctions and fines to less tangible costs such as negative customer interactions.

 CCPA enforcement actions by California state authorities is the most obvious risk faced by businesses that are not yet compliant.
 After the law went into effect on January 1, 2020, the California Attorney General's office gave businesses a six-month grace period to make the necessary changes to their data privacy practices.
 That grace period is over, and enforcement of the CCPA is ramping up.
-CCPA 2.0 calls for the creation of the California Privacy Protection Agency, a new office specifically tasked with enforcing personal data privacy rights under state law, as well as handling cybersecurity issues.
+The California Privacy Protection Agency, a new office specifically tasked with enforcing personal data privacy rights under state law, is fully staffed and begins enforcement in July 2023.
 It's reasonable to expect that this agency's creation will result in a further increase in enforcement activity.

-Since the CCPA enforcement date has passed, the California AG's office has already begun to send out cure notices to businesses thought to be in noncompliance.
-These businesses have 30 days to fix the problem or face civil fines of up to $2500 per violation.
+Since the CCPA enforcement date has passed, the California AG's office has sent out many cure notices to businesses thought to be in noncompliance.
+These businesses had 30 days to fix the problem or face civil fines of up to $2500 per violation.
 (Intentional violations, such as where a business has ignored previous warnings, carry a fine of up to $7500.)
-Such a short window, with regulators looking over your shoulder, is hardly the ideal environment for deploying a complex and comprehensive data privacy solution, and the rush may drive businesses to make costly mistakes.
+Makeup retailer Sephora was hit with a $1.2 million fine in 2022.
+Now, the state is no longer required to give businesses 30 days to fix violations; they can proceed directly to fines and injunctions.

 Less tangible but equally real is the effect that CCPA compliance can have on consumer goodwill.
 Consumers' expectations regarding data privacy are changing rapidly.
 Not providing CCPA notices or links to opt out of data sharing can generate negative online interactions and even trigger a complaint to the California Privacy Protection Agency.
 On the other hand, when a company has a transparent data privacy program and an easy opt-out function, it builds consumer trust and positive feelings toward the business.